 3. Challenge yourself

-Wherever you are on the pandemic scale between lockdown and business as usual, pick yourself up and challenge yourself.
+Wherever you're on the pandemic scale between 'lockdown' and 'business as usual', pick yourself up and challenge yourself.
 Banish complacency, apathy, passivity, reactivity!
 Instead, pick a problem, deal with an issue, find a resolution, make a plan, get proactive, optimistically prepare for what comes next – and make something of every day.

 4. Don’t be a dumbass (like honestly, stop it!)

 Stop doing stuff that saps your energy and dulls your brain.
 Don’t post stuff on social media that you shouldn’t.
-Don’t pretend you are an expert in something that you’re not.
+Don’t pretend you're an expert in something that you’re not.
 And please don’t open a box of cereal until the other one is finished.
-There’s dumbass and there’s smartass – be like a smartass!
+There’s dumbass and there’s smart ass – be like a smart ass!

 5. Don’t miss the opportunity